fragosti/blog/src/posts/how-this-blog-is-made.md

 - To have decent performance and UX.

 Given these goals, what I'm about to describe may not be the ultimate cutting edge best practice, but it works for me.
 The first and easiest step is to make sure your images are optimized and compressed, even if they are the same dimensions when they come out the other end.
-For this, all I needed to do was use [parcel-plugin-imagemin](https://github.com/DeMoorJasper/parcel-plugin-imagemin) which allows ParcelJS to apply those optimizations during the build.
+For this, I used [parcel-plugin-imagemin](https://github.com/DeMoorJasper/parcel-plugin-imagemin) which allows ParcelJS to apply those optimizations during the build.
 I found that this alone reduced the size of my images by 80% for free.

 ```bash
 7:39:10 PM: \$ cross-env NODE\*ENV=production parcel build ./src/assets/\*\*/\_ --out-dir ./dist/assets --no-source-maps